88lexd/lexd-solutions/aws-wordpress/1-infra-configuration/1-base-setup/README.md

  - 1x DynamoDB table for Terraform state and locking
  - Admin Role and permissions (allow IAM user to assume into role for extra security)

-All other infrastructure will be created using Terraform.
-I have chosen to use CloudFormation for this is because I don't want to manually create any resources including the S3 bucket and the DynamoDB used by Terraform.
+All other infrastructure is created using Terraform.
+I have chosen to use CloudFormation here is because I don't want to manually create any resources including the S3 bucket and the DynamoDB used by Terraform.
+I also cannot use Terraform to create these resources due to the "chicken and egg" problem.

 To deploy this for a new account is as simple as uploading the `cfn-base-setup.yml` file into CloudFormation with the root account.